tnballo/high-assurance-rust/src/chp4/attack_2.md

 Ideally, a program would maintain correct function for any input and under any circumstance.
 It's set of behaviors would:

-* Intersect with every correct action the actual set contains (above diagram not to scale).
+* Intersect with *every correct action* the actual set contains (above diagram not to scale).

-* Implement additional correct behavior, covering use cases and edge cases the actual set fails to.
+* Implement *additional correct behavior*, covering use cases and edge cases the actual set fails to.

-* Be mutually exclusive from the undefined set - including its malicious subset.
+* Be *mutually exclusive* from the undefined set - including its malicious subset.

 This scenario is labeled **Ideal Behavior (Highest Assurance)** above.
 No such ideal program exists.
-Or can ever exist.
-We can never be solely in that green, HA set.
 Our goal, as defenders and developers of high assurance software, is to *approximate this ideal set* as closely as possible.

 But for the remainder of this section we'll return to the attackers perspective.